zcourts/higgs/higgs-boson/README.md

 # Miscellaneous

 + __References__ => Furthermore, as circular references can become an issue in some languages (e.g. Java, C++), reference types are supported.
-                    A reference is a Boson __int__ which refers to any boson __structure__ type (i.e. not primitives).
+A reference is a Boson __int__ which refers to a boson __POLO__ type.
-                    When serializing, a reference map must be passed immediately after the message size.
-                    The reference map is a key, value set where the key = the numeric reference and value = the structure/object.
-                    The reference map, __cannot itself contain references__ only the numeric key value pairs.
-                    Values are allowed to be null but keys are not, keys must __ALWAYS__ be an int reference.

                     While possible it is not required for all structures to be references, only in places where it would create a circular reference is it required.
 As such, de-serializers should use the Boson flag byte to determine what type it is to read.

 Encoding/Decoding
 --